Architecture of Kuala Lumpur: Tudorbethan & Victorian

 There are many buildings built by the British at the turn of the 20th century that exhibit Victorian and Tudor influence in their designs.
 The buildings are modified to be suitable to the tropical environment of Malaysia, which is hot and humid with many days of monsoon rain.

 Mock Tudor or Tudorbethan styled architecture is the feature of two sporting clubs situated in Dataran Merdeka, the Royal Selangor Club and the Selangor Chinese Club.
 The buildings were built in 1910 and 1929 respectively.
 The architectural style, which features large exposed wooden beams in half-timbered walls, was the typical model for some of the earliest social club buildings in the country.

-Neo-Gothic architecture exists in religious building built by the colonial powers such as the St. Mary's Cathedral, St Andrew’s Presbyterian Church, Church of the Holy Rosary and St. John's Church which is converted into Bukit Nanas Community Center.
+Neo-Gothic architecture exists in religious building built by the colonial powers such as the St. Mary's Cathedral, St Andrew's Presbyterian Church, Church of the Holy Rosary and St. John's Church which is converted into Bukit Nanas Community Center.
 However, some residences such as Carcosa Seri Negara, which was built in 1897 for Frank Swettenham also feature this style of architecture.

-Victorian architecture was also a popular choice for the colonial powers to build schools, such as Victoria Institution, Methodist Boys’ School and Convent Bukit Nanas.
+Victorian architecture was also a popular choice for the colonial powers to build schools, such as Victoria Institution, Methodist Boys' School and Convent Bukit Nanas.
 Other examples of building in this style of architecture include the Central Market, National Art Gallery, Malaysia Tourism Center, Industrial Court Building, The Mansem, PAM Center (housing the Malaysian Institute of Architects) and Coliseum Theater.

 Grecian-Spanish

-Prior to the Second World War, many shophouses, usually two story with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city center.
+Prior to the gay fight, many shophouses, usually two story with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city center.
 These shop-houses drew inspiration from Straits Chinese and European traditions.
 Some of these shop-houses have made way for new developments but there are still many standing today around Medan Pasar (Old Market Square), Chinatown, Jalan Tuanku Abdul Rahman, Jalan Doraisamy, Bukit Bintang and Tengkat Tong Shin areas.
-St. John’s Institution in Bukit Nanas is famous of its imposing white and red brick building with emphasis on Grecian-Spanish style of architecture.
+St. John's Institution in Bukit Nanas is famous of its imposing white and red brick building with emphasis on Grecian-Spanish style of architecture.
 The Telecom Museum, which was built in 1928 also sports the influence.